Cookbook » Composable Tasking

 Create a Custom Composable Graph

 Taskflow allows you to create a custom graph object that can participate in the scheduling using composition.
-To become a module task, your class T must define a method T::graph() that returns a reference to a tf::Graph object.
-The following example defines a custom graph object that can be assembled in a taskflow throw composition:
+To become a module task, your class T must define the method T::graph() that returns a reference to the tf::Graph object managed by T. The following example defines a custom graph object that can be assembled in a taskflow through composition:

 1: struct CustomGraph {